University of Sydney Law School - Social Justice

 “It's a great experience - and it will make you realise that the law is not just fancy and glamorous, but that it affects real people with real problems.”

-- Semester 1 and Semester 2 Social Justice placement students work at RLC one day per week for the semester.
+- Semester 1 and Semester 2 Social Justice placement students work at RLC one full day per week for the semester.

 RLC offers a busy, team environment where you work with other students under the supervision of an experienced staff member.